 As a guest conductor, Mr. Gamzou has worked with the jOpera Jennersdorf Festivalsommer in Austria (Carmen), and symphony orchestras such as the Bamberger Symphoniker, Deutsches Symphonie-Orchester Berlin, Belgrade Philharmonic Orchestra, Deutsches Radio-Sinfonieorchester, Hamburger Symphoniker, Mozarteum Orchester Salzburg, Sinfonieorchester St. Gallen, Sinfonieorchester Aachen, Jena Philharmonie, Belgrade Philharmonic, Malaysian Philharmonic, and Israel Philharmonic among others.
 He also works regularly with the Stuttgarter Philharmoniker, with whom he enjoys a very close connection, and with whom he will lead two concert periods in the 2018/19 season, along with concerts in St. Gallen, Saarbrücken and with the Frankfurter Museumsorchester.

 Mr. Gamzou has had a special relationship with Gustav Mahler’s music from the time he was a small boy.
-He initially drew international attention at International Gustav Mahler Conducting Competition when, as a 19-year old, he was awarded the competition’s “Special Prize”.
-In 2010, Gamzou garnered further international recognition when his completion of Mahler’s unfinished 10th Symphony was published by Schott Music.
+He initially drew international attention at International Gustav Mahler Conducting Competition when, as a 19-year old, he was awarded the competition’s “Special Prize“.
+In 2010, Gamzou garnered further international recognition when his completion of Mahler’s unfinished 10th Symphony was premiered and published by Schott Music.
 Both the premiere in Berlin and the concert tour which followed in 2011 – with Gamzou conducting his IMO – were highly acclaimed by Mahler experts, the press, and audiences.
 A live-recording of the tour’s final concert at the Berlin Philharmonie was released on the WERGO label in Germany.
 Gamzou’s realization of Mahler’s 10th Symphony continues to be performed around the world, often with Gamzou himself conducting.